Photoshop Black and White Conversions – Channel Mixer

 In this tutorial, we'll look at one of the ways the professionals do it.
 Rather than selecting an individual channel, we'll see how Photoshop's Channel Mixer makes it easy to mix and combine the best of what each color channel has to offer to create highly customized black and white images!

-Here's the photo I'm using throughout this series so we can compare the results of the different black and white conversion methods:Get the PDF version of this tutorial!
+Here's the photo I'm using throughout this series so we can compare the results of the different black and white conversion methods:Get all of our tutorials as print-ready PDFs!

 Step 1: Preview Each Color Channel In The Channels Palette